8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 The beautiful architecture of the imperial palace juxtaposed to the high rises of central Ginza.
 The action of Tsukiji market is just a short walk away from this monumental and historic yet peaceful landmark.

 Likewise, Yoyogi Park, neatly nestled between Shinjuku & Shibuya, provides the perfect little getaway in a beautifully forested green space.
-It's main attraction, the Meiji Jingu Shrine located in the middle of the park, stands strongly with historic and spiritual reverence.
-You can join the many others on their trek through the forest to the shrine, or just enjoy the sights and sounds from the birds inhabiting the towering patches of trees and bamboo.
+Its main attraction, the Meiji Jingu Shrine, located in the middle of the park, stands strongly with historic and spiritual reverence.
+You can join the many others on their trek through the forest to the shrine, or enjoy the sights and sounds from the birds inhabiting the towering patches of trees and bamboo, one of the serene places to visit in Tokyo, Japan, for some greenery and gorgeous nature.

 No trip to Tokyo is complete without paying homage to the grounds of historic Edo itself, Asakusa.
-Here you can find an abundance of historical sites, as well as an exceptionally lively outdoor market.
+Here you can find an abundance of historical sites, as well as an exceptionally lively outdoor market, so it’s high on where to visit in Tokyo, Japan.

 One of the top reasons to visit Tokyo is to see the historic old city for yourself!
 Asakusa is full of old temples and shrines emulating the centuries old way of Japanese culture.